enimiste/nit-tabs-validation/README.md

 # Tabs workflow management and validation
 This package can be used with Twitter Bootstrap to manage the workflow between tabs.
-Can be used also to check Parsley validation before move from a tab to another.
+Old : Can be used also to check Parsley validation before move from a tab to another.

+Now : The library is Parsley agnostic.
+The validator should implements three functions : `refresh():void`, `validate():void` and `isValid():Boolean`
 ## Installation :
 ```sh
  bower install --save nit-tabs-validation